Showing Collections: 1 - 7 of 7

 Abstract Garrels joined the Northwestern University faculty as an instructor in geology in 1941.
 In 1944 he was promoted to assistant professor of geology and geography.
 This title was changed in 1946 to assistant professor of geology.
 Garrels was promoted to associate professor of geology in 1949.
 From 1952 to 1955 Garrels was chief of the solid state group, geochemistry and petrology branch, U.S. Geological Survey.
 In the latter year he joined the faculty of Harvard University as associate professor...

-Abstract The papers include biographical material, correspondence, publications, autographs and field course notes.
+Abstract The papers of Ulysses Sherman Grant (professor and chair of the Department of Geology at Northwestern University) include biographical material, correspondence, publications, autographs and field course notes.
 The biographical material includes a number of obituaries, clippings, and articles.
 The bulk of the correspondence is from Ulysses to Avis Winchell Grant before and after their marriage.
-Of special interest are Grant's long and detailed letters (1905) describing his investigations of glaciers and mineral resources in Alaska.
-Also of interest are letters concerning the Geological Survey in...
+Of special interest are Grant's long and detailed letters (1905) describing his investigations of...

 Collection — Box: Boxes 1-31

 Abstract The Papers of stratigraphic and petroleum geologist Laurence L. Sloss, who taught at Northwestern University from 1947-1981, consist of correspondence, publications, fieldwork (notes and maps), publications, and photographs.

 Abstract Structural geologist and geophysicist Robert C. Speed (1933-2003) taught at Northwestern University from 1966 to 2002.
 His work focused on tectonics, structural geology, and active continental margins, mostly in Nevada, Barbados, and across the Caribbean.
 These papers document Speed's research, fieldwork, publications, and teaching life.